Jonathan2251/lbd/source/llvmstructure.rst

       st %a,  i32* %c, 1
       st %b,  i32* %c, 2

-  // The reorder version need 2 registers only (by allocate %a and %b in the same
+  // The reorder version needs 2 registers only (by allocate %a and %b in the same
   //  register)
   => %a = add i32 1, i32 0
       st %a,  i32* %c, 1